 When I was pregnant, I craved all things cold.
 This meant that we ate a lot of yogurt, ice cold citrus, and freezer pops and homemade frozen yogurt.
-Not surprisingly, my older daughter loved this fresh fruit frozen yogurt recipe was always a big hit with my older daughter and I loved it because it was both super easy to make and it tasted so good!
+Not surprisingly, my older daughter loved this fresh fruit frozen yogurt as much as I did!

 Easy Frozen Yogurt Recipe

-You can do this with any type of frozen berries, mango, or pineapple, depending on what you think you and your family will like.
+You can do this homemade frozen yogurt with any type of frozen berries, mango, banana, or pineapple, depending on what you think you and your family will like.
 And while I used vanilla yogurt here, you can also opt for plain and sweeten it with a little honey and a touch of vanilla if you prefer.
 Both are great.
 It’s really as easy as just two ingredients!

 If you don’t have a high-powered blender like a Vitamix* or a Blendtec, you might have better success with this in a food processor.
 (You might also want to let the fruit thaw a bit if that works better for your machine.)
 Otherwise, let the power of your blender do all of the work and enjoy this frozen treat anytime the urge strikes!

 - 1 cup frozen berries (raspberries, strawberries, or blueberries), mango, pineapple, or banana slices

 - 1/2 cup vanilla Greek yogurt